Equivariant geometry of odd-dimensional complete intersections of two quadrics: Applications in dimension three

 Let $\rho:C \rightarrow R$ denote the corresponding degree-three morphism.
 The induced action on $R$ is generically free via the dihedral group of order eight.

 The double cover and $\rho$ give a morphism

-While $R$ is isomorphic to $\bP^1$ as a variety, the action of $G$ on $R$ is only projectively linear.
+While $R$ is isomorphic to $\bP^1$ as a variety, the action of $G$ on $R$ is not linear.
 (The subgroup $\left<\tau,\sigma\right>$ acts on $R$ as a Klein four-group, with no fixed points; such actions are not linearizable.)
 However, we do have a central extension

 and $\widetilde{G}$-representations $V=\Gamma(\omega_C)$ and $W$ such that

 realizing our curve as a $(2,3)$ divisor.
 The linear series of cubic forms vanishing on $C$ gives a birational map

 where $X$ is a smooth complete intersection of two quadrics.
 This blows up $C$ and blows down $\bP(V)\times \bP(W)$ via projection to the first factor.
 The map $X\stackrel{\sim}{\dashrightarrow} \bP^3$ is projection from a $G$-stable line $\ell \simeq \bP(V)$.